Syscoin — The Empty Bazaar

 Syscoin was introduced on bitcointalk.org as early as April 2014 by user danosphere.
 The team had formed earlier when developing on the meme project KittehCoin, a project not dissimilar to the famous Dogecoin.
 By using the Litecoin 0.8.6.2 code base, the project also inherited most of the code base from Bitcoin.
 The relation to Litecoin ensured that Scrypt initially was chosen as mining algorithm, just to later be switched to Bitcoin's SHA-256 for easier overall integration as well as merge-mining with the Bitcoin network.

 Syscoin's main stated goal was to introduce more flexibility in the core protocol with an early type of smart contracts, not to be confused with Ethereum's more flexible 'turing complete' contracts.
-With the new codes, people would be able to create certificates on the blockchain to act as digital titles of ownership.
+With the new code, people would be able to create certificates on the blockchain to act as digital titles of ownership.
 So in other words, the blockchain enabled digitization of assets that could then be traded.
 On top of this, Syscoin wanted to facilitate decentralized trading of such assets as well as tangible ones, not unlike what Ebay is offering.

 On 19th of July 2014, the Syscoin team initiated their presale.
 Initially, only 8% of all tokens were to be created (where 5% were allocated to the public through the presale).
-After some complaints about the fact that ASIC miners were to obtain most of the non-premined 92% of all tokens, the presale conditions were changed so that contributors could buy up 15% of the total supply instead (with further 2% reserved for the developers and 1% for bounties).
+After some complaints about the fact that ASIC miners were to obtain most of the non-premined 92% of all tokens, the presale conditions changed so that contributors could buy up 15% of the total supply instead (with further 2% reserved for the developers and 1% for bounties).
 During this period, all code was kept closed source.
 The reason why investors were not bothered was because of an escrow service that would release funds to Syscoin developers only after a successful launch.

 On the 17th of August, the network went up with a 2 billion coin issuance schedule over the next hundred years.
 The launch was a bit rough as users with the Windows wallet initially could not sync the blockchain.
 Problems were apparently large or many enough to warrant a statement from the escrow, stating that refunds was a possibility if the situation did not improve.
 No refund ever happened, but there were still critical problems that prompted hardfork after hardfork just days after launch.